AndreArtus/anko/doc/SQLITE.md

 ## Accessing database

 If you use `SQLiteOpenHelper`, you generally call `getReadableDatabase()` or `getWritableDatabase()` (result is actually the same in production code), but then you must be sure to call the `close()` method on the received `SQLiteDatabase`.
 Also, you have to cache the helper class somewhere, and if you use it from several threads, you must be aware of the concurrent access.
-All this is pretty though.
-That is why Android developers not really keen on default SQLite API and prefer to use fairly expensive wrappers such as ORMs instead.
+All this is pretty tough.
+That is why Android developers are not really keen on using the default SQLite API and prefer instead to use fairly expensive wrappers such as ORMs.

 Anko provides a special class `ManagedSQLiteOpenHelper` that seamlessly replaces the default one.
-That's how you can use it:
+Here's how you can use it:

 ```kotlin
 class MyDatabaseOpenHelper(ctx: Context) : ManagedSQLiteOpenHelper(ctx, "MyDatabase", null, 1) {